 Knowing who we are involves knowing where we’ve been and understanding that each individual is part of, and connected to, something larger.
 That is why genealogy is so meaningful to so many.
 I’ve been infected by the family history bug — and all those searches on Ancestry.com, filling in the blanks and taming the quivering leaves, I couldn’t help but notice my mother’s side of the family tree was woefully stunted.

-So I wrote to the Sisters of Charity in Dubuque, Iowa and asked for information about my aunt, just to get some additional facts (convents were known to record extensive family histories upon first entering).
+So I wrote to the Sisters of Charity in Dubuque, Iowa and asked for information about my aunt in order to to get some additional facts (convents were known to record extensive family histories upon first entering).
 I did not anticipate that the archives, mailed back to me in an 8 by 12 envelope, would launch a larger quest.
-I received the biographical information and family history I sought – and a great deal more.
-Best of all were of all copies of newspaper clippings from the 1950s and early 1960s – second generation black and white images that begged for a bigger story to be told.
+I received the biographical information and family history I sought — and a great deal more.
+Best of all were of all copies of newspaper clippings from the 1950s and early 1960s — second generation black and white images that begged for a bigger story to be told.
 Photocopies from decades past, paying homage to an award winning woman, artist, nun, offered hints of a prolific oeuvre unknown to me.
 These snippets suggest color, confidence and diversity of technique.
 They beckon investigation and awaken curiosity.
 I feel amazed and proud.
 I feel regret too.
 She did this kind of work?
 How did we miss this?
 Sadly, we never properly celebrated her as an artist.

 Much of her work remains hidden away in private and personal collections.
 The Internet is